 Absorbency: 1 tampon | Sizes: XS to 4X

 Moderate absorbency period underwear

-Saalt, one of our favorite women-owned brands, is probably best known for its popular menstrual cups.
-However, the brand has a period underwear line called Saalt Wear as well, which includes bikinis, thongs and briefs aimed at absorbing periods, bladder leaks and more.
-The Saalt Leakproof Mesh Hipster is designed to absorb as much as two to three regular tampons’ worth of blood, Saalt says.
+Saalt, one of our favorite women-owned brands, is best known for its popular menstrual cups.
+But the brand also has a period underwear line called Saalt Wear, which includes bikinis, thongs and briefs aimed at absorbing periods, bladder leaks and more.
+The Leakproof Mesh Hipster, which has a 4.4-star average rating from over 200 reviews at Saalt, is designed to absorb as much as two to three regular tampons’ worth of blood, according to the brand.
 This pair is made from sheer mesh and offers a stretchy, mid-rise waistband.
-It comes in five colors, including Desert Sand, Volcanic Black and Warm Stone, and you can choose between sizes XS to XXL.
+It comes in five colors, including desert sand, black and warm stone.

 High absorbency period underwear

 Knix’s period underwear falls into two categories: light-medium and heavy coverage, the latter of which is equivalent to eight tampons’ worth of protection, according to the brand.
 The Super Leakproof High Rise is among its most popular offerings: It has an average 4.6-star rating over more than 4,200 reviews on the brand’s site.
 The pair comes with an extended gusset that’s 9 inches long and four-way stretch that’s meant to create a more comfortable fit the more you wash and wear it, according to Knix.
 In terms of fit, this underwear sits at the natural waist.
 You can choose between 11 colors, including rose water (pink), orchid (light purple) and midnight (blue).

 Absorbency: 8 tampons (40 mL) | Sizes: XS to XXXXL